-Dr. Jeffery Benabio makes dermatology cool.
+Dr. Jeffrey Benabio makes dermatology cool.
 Although he has a long academic and professional resume, Dr. Benabio remains a laid-back guy who likes to have fun and interact with his patients.

 In his TEDx talk, “Reinventing the Physician,” Dr. Benabio shares some thoughtful observations about the future of the profession.